Umbalab/processingGBA/README.md

 https://youtu.be/6ecgELrwAnQ?si=F1-216dZbZ7yBPbU

 ## 5. The library
 Finally, to install the library, simply download the master from this directory (https://github.com/Umbalab/processingGBA/) unzip it and place the ProcessingGBA folder in the C: directory of your computer.
+Make sure the folder is named "ProcessingGBA" and is located in the C: directory (C:/ProcessingGBA).

 To start any of the projects using the library:
 1. Copy the template folder, or copy one of the examples found in the "Examples" folder and paste it into another directory on your computer.